 Nyima studied at TCV School Pathlikhul and later completed her 12th grade from Upper TCV School.
-She later pursued Bachelors in Law and Bachelors in Legislative Law (LLB) from SDM law college, Mangalore University.
+She later pursued Bachelors of Laws (LLB-5 years) from SDM law college, Mangalore University.
 She applied at TWA for the position of ‘Program Coordinator’ and has for the last four months excelling in her job.
 Nyima’s job requires her to research and analyse on the scores of leadership and empowerment trainings given by TWA and to establish TWA’s ‘empowerment training project’ as a repudiated and credible project that seeks to empower the young Tibetan women, female population of the Tibetan monastic community and strive towards the creation of a gender equal Tibetan society in exile through a series of gender sensitization trainings.

 In April 2012, during the 10th general body meeting of TWA, Nyima was elected to be the general secretary of Central Tibetan Women’s Association for a period of three years (2012-2015).According to Nyima “I believe that it really does not matter where you work but what really matters is the ultimate goal.”
 Nyima firmly believes that “as Tibetans we shoulder a common goal and working at TWA helps me move towards the common goal.
 I feel I am doing my bit for my land and people by working at TWA.
 Each day at TWA helps me to grow as person. ”

 Tsering Dolma completed her schooling from CST Dalhousie, India.
 She worked as a teacher at Lekshedh-Tsal school in Pokhara, Nepal for more than a decade before joining Central Tibetan Women’s Association (TWA) as a Joint Secretary.